18 Amazing Liquor Bottles You’d Buy Just For The Bottle

 Packaging is an effective and powerful part of a brand’s marketing strategy, but sometimes packaging becomes a bit more than that.
-For many liquors, the bottle that holds it can be as much a reason to buy it as the drink contained within – Absolut Vodka is a brand that comes to mind.
+For many liquors, the bottle that holds it can be as much a reason to buy it as the drink contained within; Absolut Vodka is a brand that comes to mind.
 And sometimes, the bottle itself can become the object of desire…and even a collectors’ item.
-Whether rare, luxurious, aesthetic, or otherwise interesting, here are some of the most sought after bottles money can buy.
+The 18 bottles that follow are rare, luxurious, aesthetically pleasing, or otherwise interesting— and that means that they’re some of the most sought-after liquor bottles that money can buy.

-This one-of-a-kind crystal Lalique decanter was commissioned by the famed Speyside distillery to be crafted using the ancient “cire perdue” method (also known as the “lost wax” method) and holds the oldest and rarest Macallan single malt ever bottled.
+This one-of-a-kind crystal Lalique decanter was commissioned by the famed Speyside distillery to be crafted using the ancient “cire perdue” method (also known as the “lost wax” method), which involves using a mold to cast duplicates of original sculptures and other kinds of three-dimensional art.
+Not only is the bottle a work of craftsmanship; it also and holds the oldest and rarest Macallan single malt ever bottled.
 It sold at Sotheby’s for a whopping $460,000 in 2010, making it the most expensive bottle of whiskey ever sold.
 Largely thanks to that final price, 36 other bottles of the same single malt were later sold for around $16,000 a piece.
-So, in effect, at about $450,000 you could say this is the most expensive bottle ever sold.
+Even if the original bottle had fetched only the $150,000 it was expected to get at auction, that would have made it the most expensive bottle of whisky in the world.

-The Bombay Sapphire Revelation collection featured just 5 Baccarat crystal bottles designed by Karim Rashid, with the diamond and jewel decorated caps supplied by Garrard.
-At $200,000 per bottle, the entire collection was worth a cool $1 million, though they were shipped to 5 separate cities across the globe (New York, London, Dubai, Sydney, and Singapore) to promote the brand with proceeds going to the smile train charity.
-The purchaser of each bottle would also receive a year’s supply of Bombay Sapphire gin.
+The Bombay Sapphire Revelation collection featured just five Baccarat crystal bottles designed by Karim Rashid, with the diamond and jewel decorated caps supplied by Garrard.
+At $200,000 per bottle, the entire collection was worth a cool $1 million.
+The bottles were shipped to five separate cities across the globe (New York, London, Dubai, Sydney, and Singapore) to promote the brand with proceeds going to the Smile Train charity.
+Each bottle’s buyer also received a year’s supply of Bombay Sapphire gin.

-According to Crystal Head Vodka’s website, 13 crystal skulls have been found throughout the world and they date anywhere from 5,000 to 35,000 years old.
-The truth is, none of the skulls made available for study presented anything that would suggest they were manufactured any earlier than the 19th century.
-There is still some dispute on those accounts.
+According to legend, 13 crystal skulls dating anywhere from 5,000 to 35,000 years old have been found throughout the world.
+None of the skulls made available for study presented anything that would suggest they were manufactured any earlier than the 19th century, though there still exists some dispute on those accounts.
 Regardless, this is one of the more popular non-traditional bottles you might find in your neighborhood liquor store.
 And for under $50, it’s a bit more accessible than some of the above bottles.
-In fact, if you aren’t interested in the liquor inside and prefer the package instead, eBay has them going for just about $10 a piece (plus shipping).
+In fact, if you aren’t interested in the liquor inside and would prefer just to have the package, eBay has them going for just about $10 a piece (plus shipping).

 If you have some time to learn about the legend behind this bottle, you’ll discover a story line like no other.
 But it’s the bottle itself that I’m most interested in.
 The pictures simply don’t do it justice.
-From the front, it looks like a figure (man) attempting to escape the bottle.
-Turn it to the side, however, and the figure follows you until he disappears completely (from the side).
+From the front, it looks like a figure attempting to escape the bottle.
+Turn it to the side, however, and the figure follows you until, from the side, it disappears completely.
 It’s an impressive and creepy holographic trick that certainly fits the narrative.
 I’m sure the vodka is pretty good, too…

 This Armenian brand takes its bottle designs very seriously.
-La Collection features a number of hand-blown glass bottles representing a number of animals including a bull, a horse, and an elephant, plus a few guns, a sword (with sheath), a menorah, and a lady shoe.
-Definitely a brand worth collecting just for the unique glass work alone.
+La Collection features a number of hand-blown glass bottles representing several different kinds of animals, including a bull, a horse, and an elephant, plus a few bottles shaped like other objects, like guns, a sword (with sheath), a menorah, and a ladies’ dress shoe.
+It’s definitely a brand worth collecting just for the unique glass work alone.

-The first time I saw this bottle, I wasn’t sure I was in the right place… Is this a liquor store or…?
-At a closer look, it became clear it was simply two liquors in a single hand blown crystal bottle.
-Milagro produced the above bottle to celebrate 2 complimentary styles of tequila:
+The first time I saw this bottle, I wasn’t sure I was in the right place.
+Is this a liquor store or…?
+Upon closer look, it became clear that there were simply two liquors in a single hand blown crystal bottle.
+Milagro produced the above bottle to celebrate two complimentary styles of tequila:

 “The 3 inner chambers are filled with 100% Blue Agave Select Barrel Reserve Anejo, each chamber representing a year of its aging to maturity.
 The outer chamber is filled with 100% Blue Agave Reposado aged to perfection for 9 months in oak barrels.” – Source

 The bottle below, however, is another piece of art that also happens to contain tequila.
-The hand-blown bottle features a tequila plant within for a breathtaking visual experience.
+The hand-blown bottle features a glass tequila plant inside for a breathtaking visual experience.

-Keeping up with the tequila theme, this bottle is designed after a handgun and contains an ironically smooth tequila from Hijos De Villa.
+Keeping up with the tequila theme, this bottle is designed to look like a handgun; it contains an ironically smooth tequila from Hijos De Villa.
 Along with the Crystal Head Vodka bottle, this is one of the more common non-traditional bottles you might be able to find locally and is also quite easy to find on eBay (sans liquor).

 At first glance, this bottle may look like the Bombay Sapphire Revelation design.
-And while it’s far short of $200k, (retails around $70), each bottle does come with one of 5 precious stones in the cap.
+And while it’s priced far short of $200k, instead selling for about $70 retail, each bottle does come with one of five precious stones in the cap.
 It’s the poor man’s version of Revelation, but a vodka by Jewel Lines.

 This Russian made vodka, called Samurai, features a bottle design that’s clever in a minimalistic sort of way.
-It appears as though the bottle was cut in half by a samurai sword, and stands that way.
+It appears as though the bottle was cut in half by a samurai sword; the bottle even stands that way.
 Simple, aesthetic, and clever.

 This bottle, inspired by the Mayan culture, appears to be a stone replica statue and contains an unknown brand of Anejo tequila.
 Even though we don’t know much about the brand, one look at this unique bottle and I knew I needed to include it on my list anyway.

 Pshenychnaya is another vodka brand that’s explored non-traditional shaped bottles.
 This time, instead of glass, the bottles are made from porcelain and painted to match the design more accurately.
-Along with the car (above), this brand also has an AK-47 design, though it’s not nearly as aesthetic.
+Along with the car (above), this brand also has an AK-47 design, though it’s not nearly as aesthetically fascinating.

 What’s your favorite bottle?
 Share other cool bottle designs with us in the comments!